open-voice-interoperability/website/site/content/post/seo-for-brands-in-voice.md

 title: SEO for Brands in Voice
 date: 2019-09-23T15:49:51.433Z
 description: >-
+  Voice is in its early days and similar to the early browser-war days of the internet, access is limited, lacking interoperability and open usage.
 One of the most important questions for enterprise users is that of voice-based search.
-For the topic of SEO, we look to findings from voicebot.ai’s recent study “Voice Assistant SEO Report for Brands.”
 image: /img/seo-brands-search-engine-optimization-open-voice-network-ovn.jpg
 ---
 AI-voice will soon be a primary interface to the internet.
 We’re on that path now.

 We talk to the internet, and it talks back.
 In time, talk will evolve to dialogue and dialogue will evolve to the give and take of human-like conversation.

 Voice is now in its early days.
 Similar to the early, browser-war days of the internet.
 Access is limited.
 Interoperability, nil.
 Usage is cramped and constrained in walled gardens.

 And some very big questions wait for answers.

-## One of the most important questions for enterprise users is that of voice-based search.
+_One of the most important questions for enterprise users is that of **voice-based search**._

 The Open Voice Network has found [voicebot.ai](https://voicebot.ai) to be a good source of informative articles and reports.
 For the topic of SEO, we look to findings from voicebot.ai’s recent study “[Voice Assistant SEO Report for Brands](https://voicebot.ai/2019/07/09/new-data-on-voice-assistant-seo-is-a-wake-up-call-for-brands/).”